Just on Time: Token-Level Early Stopping for Diffusion Language Models: Approach

 \subsection{Discussion}

-\paragraph{Computational overhead.} The spatial weight computation in \cref{eq:spatial_weight} can be implemented efficiently via a 1D convolution with a precomputed kernel, adding negligible overhead per step.
-The dominant cost remains the forward pass through $f_\theta$, which \textsc{Jot} reduces by terminating early when all positions are finalized.
+\paragraph{Computational overhead.} The spatial weight computation in \cref{eq:spatial_weight} can be implemented efficiently via a 1D convolution with a precomputed kernel, adding only a small per-step overhead (quantified by the wallclock analysis in \cref{app:wallclock}).
+The dominant cost remains the forward pass through $f_\theta$, which \JOT reduces by terminating early when all positions are finalized.

-\paragraph{Interaction with transfer schedules.} \textsc{Jot} operates alongside the standard transfer schedule rather than replacing it.
+\paragraph{Interaction with transfer schedules.} \JOT operates alongside the standard transfer schedule rather than replacing it.
 At each step, positions that do not meet the early-exit criterion remain masked and are subject to the model's default unmasking schedule: the transfer schedule determines how many of these remaining positions to reveal based on model predictions.
 If no positions satisfy the confidence threshold, the step proceeds exactly as in standard decoding.
 This ensures that the method gracefully degrades to baseline behavior when predictions remain uncertain.

-\paragraph{Orthogonality with other acceleration methods.} \textsc{Jot} is orthogonal to techniques that reduce per-step latency, such as KV-caching methods like dKV-Cache \cite{ma2025dkvcachecachediffusionlanguage} and Fast-dLLM \cite{wu2025fastdllmtrainingfreeaccelerationdiffusion}.
-While these methods accelerate individual forward passes by caching intermediate representations, \textsc{Jot} reduces the total number of steps by early-exiting tokens that have stabilized.
-The two approaches target different sources of inefficiency and can be combined for compounding speedups: caching reduces per-step cost while \textsc{Jot} reduces step count.
-We leave the empirical evaluation of such integrated systems as a promising direction for future work.
+\paragraph{Implementation details.} We use $\epsilon = 10^{-12}$ in \cref{eq:confidence_ratio} and batch size $1$ throughout.
+The spatial kernel treats prompt tokens as unmasked: the convolution runs over the full canvas, so generation-initial positions adjacent to the prompt receive softened thresholds from the start.
+On LLaDA, \JOT operates within the current semi-autoregressive block only.
+The early-exit mask is applied on top of the transfer schedule (a logical OR) and is uncapped: if every remaining position clears its threshold, \JOT finalizes all of them in a single step.